enriavil1/Neovim-Config-file/README.md

 ### Install neovim using homebrew
     1. `brew install neovim`

-### Clone this repository onto your .config folder
+### Clone this repository onto your .config/neovim folder
-    2. Clone this repository onto your .config folder (might work by running `git clone ~/.config`)
+    2. Clone this repository onto your .config folder (might work by running `git clone ~/.config/neovim`)

 ### Ensure the installation of packer and all the plugins
     3. Go to .config/neovim/lua/user/plugins.lua and run `:w` in your neovim.